The best video hosting providers

 • Video on Demand (VOD): The platform allows easy hosting of videos on demand.
 Users can upload videos (up to 10 minutes in free mode, longer ones only for Pro users) and immediately receive a link to download them.
 The video can be played directly in the browser.

-• Simplicity & speed: upload video via drag & drop and share instantly
+• Simplicity & speed: Upload video via drag & drop and share instantly

-• No account requirement
+• No account required

 • Weaknesses: